restbeast/restbeast/readme.md

   }
 }
 ```

+#### Functions
+A variety of functions are available.
+See [documentation](https://gitlab.com/restbeast/cli/-/blob/master/docs/functions.md)

 #### Execute requests in various environments
 Environment variables and related secrets can be changed with just a simple env flag.